 Kate Megill has been feeding her family of 10 on a shoe-string for over 30 years.
-Her children range from 14 to 29 years, and 7 of them are still at home.
+Her children range from 16 to 31 years, and 5 are still at home.
 She and her college-professor husband have homeschooled all of them, and are enjoying watching the older ones leave the nest.

 Kate’s go-to meal is pasta with any of a variety of sauces she keeps on hand.
 Her favorite grocery store stock-up deals are 25-cent canned beans and veggies, and fresh sweet corn in the summertime.

 Kate has also authored a book on discipleship, Silver Threads: Weaving Godly Wisdom Into the Lives of Younger Women (available in digital and paperback format) and contributed to the e-book Apartment Gardening: A Practical Guide to Growing Vegetables in Small Places.
 She blogs at Teaching What Is Good following the Titus 2 model of older women teaching younger women.